Get Help Fast, Most inspections scheduled within days

 Water Damage Mold

 From sump pump failures during heavy rain events to slow plumbing leaks and crawl space infiltration, water events in Deerfield can quickly lead to mold growth.
-We respond promptly to contain and remediate contamination before it spreads into structural components.
+We respond promptly to contain and remediate contamination before it spreads.

 Flat Terrain and Slow Soil Drainage

 Unlike North Shore communities built on bluffs or rolling terrain, Deerfield is largely flat.
-That flatness — combined with clay-heavy glacial soils common throughout the area — means rainwater and snowmelt drain slowly and stay close to foundations longer than in communities with natural runoff gradients.
+Combined with clay-heavy glacial soils, rainwater and snowmelt drain slowly and stay close to foundations longer than in communities with natural runoff gradients.

 Des Plaines River Corridor and Floodplain Influence